LesUski/100-Days-in-Cloud/Labs/85-CICD-Deploy-App-CodePipeline-CodeBuild/README.md

 3. My application is just a simple website with [index.html](./index.html), [package.json](./package.json) and [app.js](./app.js).
 Push those files to the CodeCommit repository.

-4. Create a Pipline in **CodePipeline**.
+4. Create a Pipeline in **CodePipeline**.
 Attach a new role that will allow pipeline to create and modify resources, use the default if you don't have your own.
 As **Source provider** choose AWS CodeCommit, and the repository created earlier.
 Skip the **Build provider** section for now.
 And as **Deploy provider** choose Elastic Beanstalk and the application created earlier.
 When you start it it should get the source code from CodeCommit and use it to deploy Elastic Beanstalk application.

    ![](img/pipline.png)